alanzyt311/alanzyt311/README.md

+Hi there! 👋

-- 👋 I am Yutao Zhou, also go by Alan!
+- 😃 I am Yutao Zhou, also go by Alan!
 I am pursuing my master degree in computer science at University of Illinois, Urbana-Champaign .
 I am passionate about building back-end systems and networked systems.
 I am actively looking for a 2023 summer software engineering internship position.

+- 🔭 I’m currently working on
+  -  a autonomus vehicle project
+  -  a resturant database management system project

 - 👀 Here is a [summary](https://www.notion.so/alanzzz/9511a14749844026b3837424d421146b?v=0b20452ea27f43af85190b98d5cb8fe2) of video analytics works that I made to mark my previous research project.